-Christina Downey, Ph.D., Assistant Professor of Psychology and Director, IU-SEEK
+Christina Downey, Ph.D., Associate Professor and Chair of Psychology

 Department of Psychology

-General Psychology, Abnormal Psychology, Experiential Engagement in Community Psychology, Helping Skills and Ethics, Health Psychology, Senior Seminar (Child Psychopathology), Practicum in Psychology, Independent Research in Psychology
+General Psychology, Abnormal Psychology, Experiential Engagement in Community Psychology, Helping Skills and Ethics, Health Psychology, Child Psychopathology, Body Image and Eating Behaviors, Practicum in Psychology, Independent Research in Psychology

 Areas of Research Interest: